AI compute market signals and learning

 H100 price per hour is the hourly cost of accessing one NVIDIA H100 GPU for an AI workload.

-H100 price per hour is the hourly cost to rent or operate one NVIDIA H100 GPU for AI workloads.
-It is usually expressed as a GPU-hour rate, but real buyer cost depends on provider, contract type, available cluster size, networking, support, region, and utilization.
+NVIDIA H100 price per hour is the hourly cost to rent or operate one H100 GPU for AI workloads.
+It is usually expressed as an H100 GPU-hour rate, but real buyer cost depends on provider, contract type, available cluster size, networking, support, region, and utilization.

 Why it matters